 If you switch on your screen reader and tab to the above input, you’ll notice that the placeholder text is read aloud, so it may seem like this is enough for screen reader users.
 However as soon as you have entered text into the field, the placeholder disappears and there is no longer any label or information about what the text field is for (go ahead - try using the screen reader to focus on the above input after you’ve entered text in it).

-The above effect can easily be achieved accessibly, by either positioning a label hidden off-screen using CSS, or more simply by using the aria-label attribute:
+The above effect can be achieved accessibly, by either positioning a label hidden off-screen using CSS, or by using the aria-label attribute:

 Turning on your screen reader and tabbing to the input below will show that the aria-label is read out to the screen reader user, regardless of whether text has already been entered in the field or not; keeping both the design and the user experience intact.

 Step 2: Take the guess-work out wherever possible

 Labels communicate to the user what kind of information is expected in a given input, but often we have other requirements that might not be immediately obvious, for example:

 - A maximum or minimum length on a text input

 - A password creation input that requires special characters